andresz1/backbone-flickr-example/README.md

 # backbone-flikr-example [![Build Status](https://travis-ci.org/andresz1/backbone-flickr-example.svg?branch=master)](https://travis-ci.org/andresz1/backbone-flickr-example)
-A simple project to learn [Backbone.js](http://backbonejs.org/) basics.
+A simple project to learn [Backbone.js](http://backbonejs.org/) basics :ghost: using [RequireJS](https://requirejs.org/), [Underscore.js](https://underscorejs.org/) and [JQuery](https://jquery.com/).
 Live [here](http://backbone-flickr.com.s3-website-us-east-1.amazonaws.com/).
 Shows you the public Flickr feed, allowing you to view the images either in a lightbox or on Flickr's site.

+## Features
+- Responsive Flickr's latest photos with caption and owner
+- Link to original photo post
+- Responsive lightbox with all photo information (you can also change the photo with :arrow_left: and :arrow_forward: keys)
+- Asynchronous image load treatment
+- Test automation

 ## Build
 To develop and build this project you need to have installed [Node.js](https://nodejs.org/), and follow this steps.